Israel targets and kills Al Jazeera correspondent Anas al-Sharif in Gaza as journalist toll grows

 Apart from rare invitations to observe Israeli military operations, international media have been barred from entering Gaza for the duration of the war.
 Al Jazeera is among the few outlets still fielding a big team of reporters inside the besieged strip, chronicling daily life amid airstrikes, hunger and the rubble of destroyed neighborhoods.

-Al Jazeera is blocked in Israel and soldiers raided its offices in the occupied West Bank last year, ordering them closed.
+Al Jazeera is blocked in Israel and soldiers raided its offices in the occupied West Bank last year.
+Israel at the time ordered the closure of its local offices, while preventing the broadcast of its reports and blocking its websites.

 The network has suffered heavy losses during the war, including 27-year-old correspondent Ismail al-Ghoul and cameraman Rami al-Rifi, killed last summer, and freelancer Hossam Shabat, killed in an Israeli airstrike in March.